espocrm/documentation/docs/administration/dynamic-logic.md

 Dynamic logic can control:

-* Visibility − if the field is visible or not
+* Visibility − if the field is visible or not;
-* Required − if the field is required or not
+* Required − if the field is required or not;
-* Read-only − if the field read-only or not
+* Read-only − if the field read-only or not;
-* Options − conditions that determine which options are available (for Enum, Array, Multi-Enum, Checklist fields)
+* Options − conditions that determine which options are available (for Enum, Array, Multi-Enum, Checklist fields);
+* Invalidity - conditions making the field invalid (as of v6.2.0).

 Conditions are configured through user interface, no coding required.